ibm-cloud-docs/discovery-data/tutorial-assistant-fred.md

 {{site.data.keyword.attribute-definition-list}}

-# Power your assistant with answers from existing content
+# Power your assistant with answers from web resources
-{: #tutorial-assistant}
+{: #tutorial-assistant-fred}
 {: toc-content-type="tutorial"}
 {: toc-services="discovery-data"}
 {: toc-completion-time="2h"}

-In this tutorial, you will use the Watson {{site.data.keyword.discoveryshort}} and {{site.data.keyword.conversationshort}} services to create a virtual assistant that can answer questions about the entity extractor feature of {{site.data.keyword.discoveryshort}}.
-The assistant will answer questions by using up-to-date, existing product documentation from the IBM Cloud documentation website.
+In this tutorial, you will use the Watson {{site.data.keyword.discoveryshort}} and {{site.data.keyword.conversationshort}} services to create a virtual assistant that can answer questions about the latest research from the US Federal Reserve.
+The assistant will answer questions by using up-to-date, existing research publications from the Federal Reserve Economic Data (FRED) website.
 {: shortdesc}

 [IBM Cloud]{: tag-ibm-cloud}